0xe0rng/0xe0rng.github.io/_posts/2023-05-25-hid/2023-05-25-hid_bruteforcing.markdown

 ---
 layout: single
 toc: true
+toc_label: false
 toc_sticky: true
 title:  "Brutefocing Android Patterns Using HID Devices"
 ---

-## Preface
-So my aunt recently died and left behind a perfectly good "Samsung Galaxy S7 FE" tablet.
+Unfortunately my aunt died recently and left behind a perfectly good **Samsung Galaxy S7 FE** tablet.
 Unfortunately (or fortunately for you the interested reader) we did not know the password for the device which left us with one option: Factory Reset.

 Sadly all modern Android devices employ a feature Google calls **FRP** (Factory Reset Protection) which requires us to either:
 - Enter the correct PIN / the correct Pattern